Affiliate links on Android Authority may earn us a commission. Learn more.

 That said, there are reasons you might favor Alexa or Google over HomeKit, even if you are a diehard Apple fan.
 It’s often easier to pair accessories with those first two options, which may not sound like a big deal until you have to re-pair an accessory and forget where its HomeKit code is.
 For whatever reason, HomeKit is also more prone to losing contact with accessories, leading to dreaded “no response” errors in the Apple Home app.
 You can mitigate this with thorough Wi-Fi 6 and Home Hub coverage.

 The biggest knock against HomeKit is available accessories.
-While you can typically find products to cover every need, support is far broader for Alexa and Google Assistant, giving users of those platforms more choice.
+While you can find products to cover most needs, support is far broader for Alexa and Google Home, giving users of those platforms more choice.
 That’s especially true when it comes to smart speakers and displays.
 Whereas Amazon and Google have a variety of first-party devices plus extensive third-party support, Apple’s only speaker at the moment is the HomePod mini, and the closest thing it has to a smart display is the iPad mini.

 Apple HomeKit setup